jkwyatt/SatGEM2/README.md

 A code repository for the creation of SatGEM2.

 ## SatGEM_DIY
-shows how to create your own T,S Gamma fields using the SatGEM-2 code.
+Allows the construction of your own SatGEM fields from a SSH field.
+Note, that the copernicus data is daily, so its recommended to chunk this up otherwise data output will be very large.

 ## Watermass
 Currently, the script for the creation of the figures is avaialable here.